JonJagger/cyber-dojo/languages/readme.txt

 to add supporting files to the created docker container directly.
 This would remove the need for sym-linking and also the need for the docker run language volume.
-The support files would be in the sandbox_volume which is read_write.
-They could thus be deleted from cyber-dojo.sh but they would magically re-appear in the next test run!

 Languages that use support_filenames (and hence rely on sym-linking) are